Fixed-term Parliaments Act 2011: Background

+The lack of a fixed parliamentary term allowed for the prime minister to decide when to hold an election solely on partisan grounds; it was also criticised for creating uncertainty before the calling of an election when such a calling was anticipated.

 Main parties' views

 Until 2010 the Conservative Party's manifesto made no mention of fixed-term Parliaments.
 The Labour Party manifesto for 2010 said that it would introduce fixed-term Parliaments, but did not say how long they would be.
 The Liberal Democrat manifesto for 2010 included a pledge to introduce four-year fixed-term Parliaments.
 The 2010 election resulted in a hung Parliament, with the Conservatives having 306 MPs and the Liberal Democrats 57 MPs.
 The two parties negotiated a coalition agreement to form a government, and a commitment to legislate for fixed-term Parliaments was included in the coalition deal.
 The journalist John Rentoul has suggested that one of the subsequent coalition government's motives for passing the legislation was a concern about its own potential instability.
 In this view the legislation was intended to make it difficult for either coalition partner to force an early election and bring the government down.